-Mutable Maps are implemented as hash-tables, with m(...) lookups and m(...) = ... updates being efficient O(l) operations.
+Mutable Maps are implemented as hash-tables, with $\mathbf{m}(...)$ lookups and $\mathbf{m}(...)$ = ... updates being efficient O(1) operations.

 See example 4.12 - MutableMaps

 4.3.4 In-Place Operations

 All mutable collections, including Arrays, have in-place versions of many common collection operations.
 These allow you to perform the operation on the mutable collection without having to make a transformed copy: